csorianot/godmc_wiki/Genotype-inversions.md

 It will make sure everything looks correct and connect to the sftp server.
 It will request your password (this should have been provided to you along with your username).
 Once you have entered your password it will upload the results files from `section 20`.

 This procedure will be repeated at the end of each section.

+## Inversions module contact

+If you have any issues or questions about inversion pipeline then please contact us: [carlos.ruiz@isglobal.org](mailto:carlos.ruiz@isglobal.org)